 So… what was this supposed to be about?
 Oh!
 My TAVOR may be Israeli at heart, and it’s pretty badass, but it’s nowhere near as Jewish as my Tanfoglio MOSSAD.
 If Jews are anti-gun, this thing wouldn’t exist.
 BOOM.
 Put that in your menorah and smoke it.

-History on this pistol is pretty thin.
+The history on this pistol is pretty thin.
 I was never really able to lock anything down, unfortunately, and reports are varied.
-Apparently, before Israel was producing any of its own pistols (before IMI), it contracted with Italian firm Tanfoglio (that’s Tan-FO-lio), manufacturers of high quality CZ clones.
+Apparently, before Israel was producing its own pistols (before IMI), it contracted with Tanfoglio, manufacturers of high quality CZ clones.
 In fact, IMI’s first Jericho pistol was built mostly using parts made by Tanfoglio.

 Some of these pistols have this “Israel Shooting Association” crest on them.
 I think this almost certainly proves civilian ownership at some point.
 Maybe the Israel Shooting Association purchased them surplus from the Mossad/police?
 Again, I just don’t know.

-As a huge CZ fan, and an M.O.T.
-CZ fan at that, this pistol has a well-deserved place in my safe.
+As a huge CZ fan, this pistol has a well-deserved place in my safe.
 I just wish I knew a little more about where it really came from… if for no other reason than this.

 Maybe the next time you run across a “The assault weapons ban is a Jewish conspiracy!” comment online somewhere, you can point them here.
 Maybe if you’re the type to write those things (and I’m guessing, if that’s the case, that you got linked here by a regular TTAG’er, because this community tends to be pretty darn accepting), you will heed a spot of advice: relying too heavily on stereotypes could be, you know, dangerous.

 [This post was originally published here in 2013.]